-Class 8 Science Chapter 6 Important Questions for 2022-2023
+Class 8 Science Chapter 6 Important Questions

 Class 8 Science Chapter 6 Important Questions Set – 1

 There are many different ways in which new organisms are produced from their parents.
 Some organisms like Amoeba just splits into two parts to produce new Amoebae.
 Some organisms like birds and snakes hatch out of the eggs laid by their parents whereas some organisms like human babies kittens and puppies are born from their mother.

 This means that each species of organisms reproduces in a different way.
 All the different ways of reproduction can be divided into two main groups: (i) asexual reproduction and (ii) sexual reproduction.

 Write down the male reproductive organs found in human beings.

 The human male reproductive system consists of the following organs: Testes, Scrotal sacs, Epidermis, Sperm ducts, Seminal vesicles and Penis.

 Write down the female reproductive organs found in human beings.

 The human female reproductive system consists of the following organs: Ovaries, Oviducts, Uterus and Vagina.